clairemariec/clairemariec/README.md

 ### Languages

-##JavaScript
+## JavaScript
-I am currently learning more about java script and JSON in order to more effectively use the tools I am working with
+I am currently learning more about javascript and JSON to more effectively use the tools I am working with

 ## Examples of my work